storacha/w3up/README.md

 # create a Space, a DID namespace for your files... like a bucket.
 $ w3 space create Documents

-# defaults to registering you with web3.storage
-$ w3 space register

 # lets go!
 $ w3 up ~/Pictures/ayy-lamo.jpg